IBM/aspera-cli/docs/README.erb.md

 #### Special Option Preset: `default`

-This preset name is reserved and contains an array of key-value , where the key is the name of a plugin, and the value is the name of another preset.
+This preset name is reserved and contains an array of key-value, where the key is the name of a plugin, and the value is the name of another preset.

 When a plugin is invoked, the preset associated with the name of the plugin is loaded, unless the option --no-default (or -N) is used.